Knowledge Graph

 Knowledge Graph is a collection of interlinked descriptions of concepts, entities, relationships and events.

-Since the development of the Semantic Web, knowledge graphs are often associated with linked open data projects, focusing on the connections between concepts and entities.
-They are also prominently associated with and used by search engines such as Google, Bing, Yext and Yahoo; knowledge-engines and question-answering services such as WolframAlpha, Apple's Siri, and Amazon Alexa; and social networks such as LinkedIn and Facebook.
+Since the development of the Semantic Web, knowledge graphs have often been associated with linked open data projects, focusing on the connections between concepts and entities.
+They are also historically associated with and used by search engines such as Google, Bing, Yext and Yahoo; knowledge-engines and question-answering services such as WolframAlpha, Apple's Siri, and Amazon Alexa; and social networks such as LinkedIn and Facebook.

 The Google Knowledge Graph is a knowledge base from which Google serves relevant information in an infobox beside its search results.
 This allows the user to see the answer in a glance, as an instant answer.
 The data is generated automatically from a variety of sources, covering places, people, businesses, and more.